Tashkent: Rail

+The Tashkent–Bukhara high-speed rail line is Uzbekistan's long-distance high-speed rail corridor, capable of covering the 600 km between the capital and Bukhara in under four hours, and reaching Samarkand in just over two hours.
+There is a lower-speed line which extends further, from Bukhara to Khiva.
+There are daily services in both directions along the route.

+As of April 2026, there are also daily international services from Tashkent to Almaty, twice-weekly services to Volgograd and Moscow, and weekly services to Dushanbe and Kazan.

 Entertainment and shopping

 There are several shopping malls in Tashkent.
-These include Tashkent City Mall, Next and Samarqand Darvoza shopping malls.
-Most of the malls, including Riviera and Compass mall, were built and are operated by the Tower Management Group.
+These include Tashkent City Mall, Next, and Samarqand Darvoza shopping malls.
+Most of the malls, including Riviera and Compass, were built and are operated by the Tower Management Group.
 This is part of the Orient Group of Companies.

-The capital's most established theatre is the Alisher Navoi Theater, that has regular ballet and opera performances.
-Ilkhom Theater, founded by Mark Weil in 1976, was the first independent theater in the Soviet Union.
-The theater still operates in Tashkent and is known for its historical reputation.
+The capital's most established theatre is the Alisher Navoi Theater, which has regular ballet and opera performances.
+Ilkhom Theater, founded by Mark Weil in 1976, was the first independent theatre in the Soviet Union.
+The theatre still operates in Tashkent and is known for its historical reputation.

 Sport

 Maksim Shatskikh, a striker for the Uzbekistan national football team, is from Tashkent.

 Football is the most popular sport in Tashkent, with the most prominent football clubs being Pakhtakor Tashkent FK, FC Bunyodkor, and PFC Lokomotiv Tashkent, all three of which compete in the Uzbekistan Super League.
-Footballers Maksim Shatskikh, Peter Odemwingie and Vasilis Hatzipanagis were born in the city.
-Humo Tashkent, a professional ice hockey team was established in 2019 with the aim of joining Kontinental Hockey League (KHL), a top level Eurasian league in future.
+Footballers Maksim Shatskikh, Peter Odemwingie, and Vasilis Hatzipanagis were born in the city.
+Humo Tashkent, a professional ice hockey team, was established in 2019 with the aim of joining the Kontinental Hockey League (KHL), a top-level Eurasian league, in the future.
 Humo joined the second-tier Supreme Hockey League (VHL) for the 2019–20 season.
-Humo play their games at the Humo Ice Dome; both the team and arena derive their name from the mythical Huma bird.
-Humo Tashkent was a member of the reformed Uzbekistan Ice Hockey League which began play in February 2019.
+Humo play their games at the Humo Ice Dome; both the team and the arena derive their name from the mythical Huma bird.
+Humo Tashkent was a member of the reformed Uzbekistan Ice Hockey League, which began play in February 2019.
 Humo finished in first place at the end of the regular season.
 Cyclist Djamolidine Abdoujaparov was born in the city, while tennis player Denis Istomin was raised there.
 Akgul Amanmuradova and Iroda Tulyaganova are notable female tennis players from Tashkent.
 Gymnasts Alina Kabaeva and Israeli Olympian Alexander Shatilov were also born in the city.
-Former world champion and Israeli Olympic bronze medalist sprint canoer in the K-1 500 m event Michael Kolganov was also born in Tashkent.
+Former world champion and Israeli Olympic bronze medallist in the K-1 500 m sprint canoe event, Michael Kolganov, was also born in Tashkent.

-In Weightlifting, Uzbekistan won the heavyweight class in both the Rio and Tokyo Olympic Games.
-Tashkent is hosting the 2021 Weightlifting World Championships.
+In weightlifting, Uzbekistan won the heavyweight class at both the Rio and Tokyo Olympic Games.
+Tashkent hosted the 2021 Weightlifting World Championships.